lakeff/ReinoCMDS2/README.md

 - `.teleporthorse (radius)`
   - will teleport all dominated horses within the radius specified to your location.
 Useful for cleaning up horses that are stuck in walls or other objects or that are desynced.
   - Example: *.teleporthorse 10*
-- `.despawnnpc (guid) (range)`
-  - will kill any entity matching the ID specified.
-Use sparingly as this is an expensive call, and could cause minor lag depending.
-Just for the cases where you can't kill something by hand.
-  - Example: *.despawnnpc CHAR_ChurchOfLight_Lightweaver 10*
-  - Shortcut: *.dspwn*
-- `.spawnban (Prefab GUID name) (reason)`
-  - saves a GUID to the banned list, preventing customspawn or spawnnpc from creating it.
-Helps prevent server crashes and corruption.
-To remove from the ban list, delete the line from the nospawn.json in the Config folder.
-  - Example: *.spawnban CHAR_ChurchOfLight_Lightweaver "This NPC is too cute"*
-- `.boss modify (bossname) (level)`
-  - will change the level of the boss to the level specified.
-Upon respawn, they will be their original level.
-You can still modify the level of the boss while its in its 'blood walk', and it will spawn with that level.
-Must be near boss.
-  - Example: *.boss modify solarus 100*
-  - Shortcut: *.boss m*
-- `.boss teleportto (name) (WhichOne)`
-  - will teleport you to the boss specified.
-Must be near boss.
-If multiple bosses are up, you can specify which one to teleport to.
-Bosses must have been spawned in at least once on the map to be teleported to.
-  - Example: *.boss teleportto TheNameOfTheBoss 1*
-  - Shortcut: *.boss tt*
 - `.reloadstaff`
   - reloads the staff list config file
 - `.setstaff (Player) (Rank)`